Top 10 Unique Things to Do in Marrakech

 Place des Ferblantiers

-Menara Garden
+Menara Gardens

 Marrakech: Excursions, Tickets & More

-Not only Marrakech is worth seeing, also numerous possibilities for excursions and things to do around are ingenious.
+Not only is Marrakech worth seeing, also numerous possibilities for excursions and things to do around are ingenious.
 Here are the best attractions and most popular tours in the area summarized at a glance.

-Very popular are excursions to the fortified village Ait-Ben Haddou in the south of the country, tours to the beautiful Ozoud waterfalls or to Essaouira on the Atlantic coast.
+Very popular are excursions to the fortified village Ait-Ben Haddou in the south of the country, tours to the beautiful Ozoud Waterfalls or to Essaouira on the Atlantic coast.

-Where to stay in Marrakech
+Where to Stay in Marrakech

 In Marrakech, you’ll find a great range of fantastic places to stay.
 From cheap backpacker hostels to hotels with pools and romantic riads with roof terraces, everything is offered here.
 If you are looking for a recommended accommodation in Marrakech, then we can give you these tips along the way…It’s worth a look!

-• Riad with pool: The elegant Riad Kniza is in an excellent location within the medina.
+• Riad with Pool: The elegant Riad Kniza is in an excellent location within the medina.
 The furnishings and pool are beautiful here!

 • Backpacker Hostel: The Rooftop Hostel is the address for backpackers.
 Here the cozy atmosphere, the cleanliness and the reasonable price enchants!

-• Boutique Hotel with pool: The 2Ciels Boutique Hôtel is a really chic 4-star hotel with a great restaurant and a wonderful pool area.
+• Boutique Hotel with Pool: The 2Ciels Boutique Hôtel is a really chic 4-star hotel with a great restaurant and a wonderful pool area.

-Find the best Accommodation in Marrakech:
+Find the best accommodation in Marrakech:

 Booking.com